rita-barbosa/LAPR2-2223/docs/sprintD/us011/04.tests-and-implementation/Readme.md

 # 6. Integration and Demo

-* A new option on the Employee menu options was added.
+* A new option on the Agent menu options was added.
 * For demonstration purposes, some orders and announcements are bootstrapped while the system starts.

 # 7. Observations